 - Permission to use a computer or magnifying device

 To take an AP Exam with accommodations, a student must be approved for accommodations by the College Board Services for Students with Disabilities (SSD) office.
 Providing accommodations to students without College Board approval will result in cancellation of these students’ scores.

 Students work with the school’s SSD coordinator to apply for accommodations before the AP Exam administration.
 The SSD coordinator requests and manages the accommodations online.

-To learn more about procedures and policies for administering exams to students with accommodations, refer to the AP Coordinator’s Manual and the AP SSD Guidelines.
+To learn more about requesting accommodations and administering AP Exams with accommodations, visit College Board Services for Students with Disabilities (SSD) or see the AP Coordinator’s Manual, Part 2 and the AP SSD Guidelines.